QuanPhanguyen/quanphanguyen.github.io/_posts/read_sf_plf/2023-10-10-writing-03-decision.md

 > For my second assignment in my Asian-American creative writing class, I had ambitious schematics.
 The
 > outline for this story is already 2000 words on its own, and it also contains two drawn flowcharts for
 > easy navigation.
+I recommend checking it out once you've finished reading *Decision.* I wanted something
-I wanted something beyond structural uniqueness; I wanted a story whose organization
+> beyond structural uniqueness; I wanted a story whose organization
 > aided in coveying its message twicefold.
 What better idea comes to mind than the complex journey of life
 > and the false freedom a pick your path story grants you?

+## [Outline](https://docs.google.com/document/d/e/2PACX-1vQlpuGlSq5z-QctAPin5zlD41nuq6Tt5eyMMDyVN0BElgIcVEtzLChln3uRt38aR3XAt3KG61I3JXdR/pub) <!-- Link to full story -->

 *This story has been formatted to accustom this web browser.
 Whenever you see the symbols "[[]]" with a question above it centered on the page, it is an indicator that you must make a decision.
 Head toward the next bolded title with your choice's name.*

 When you come to be, there sits an empty tea cup in your hands.
 You let it slip from your fingers.